-Fishing tackle comes into sights of China export tariffs
+Tackle comes into sights of Trump’s China export tariffs

 Article Media Click images to enlarge +

-Fishing tackle has come into the sights of the Trump administration with most items of gear being subject to the next proposed round of tariffs.
+Fishing tackle has come into the sights of the Trump administration in the USA with most items of gear being subject to the next proposed round of tariffs.

 Earlier this month the office of the US Trade Representative (USTR) released a list of imported Chinese products that, if imposed, would be subject to Section 301 tariffs of up to 25%.

 The list covers essentially all products imported from China not already covered in Section 301 additional tariffs.
-The new list impacts many products imported by the American Sportfishing Association’s (ASA) members and it is encouraging them to review the new list to determine if their products – previously not affected – may be now.
+The new list impacts many products imported by the American Sportfishing Association’s members.

 Fishing tackle on the list includes:

 - Landing nets, butterfly and similar nets